ST1109/TDengine/docs-en/12-taos-sql/04-stable.md

 ALTER STable stb_name DROP TAG tag_name;
 ```

-The tag will be removed automatically from all the subtables created using the super table as template once a tag is removed from a super table.
+The tag will be removed automatically from all the subtables, created using the super table as template, once a tag is removed from a super table.

 ### Change A Tag